Cheese Tour of Southern France – Photo Log – October 2019

 And so the journey really sets out and we are on the Autoroute heading back past Geneva and on down to the foodie city of Lyon, on the Rhone and when we arrive we are not disappointed – beautifully laid out and with a ‘mini-Paris’ feel about it – and the more we explore, the more it feels like Paris – Place de la Republique, Place de la Concorde and so on.
 So did some research and discovered that Haussmann did indeed design both cities.

-After a circuit of the city in the morning uncovering les affineurs de Lyon we then leap-frogged our way south again, through Valence and then to the beautiful Orange with history dating as far back as the 11th century.
+After a circuit of the city in the morning uncovering les affineurs de Lyon we then leap-frogged our way south again, through Valence and then to the beautiful Orange with a history dating as far back as the 11th century.

-We reluctantly left the sunny square of Orange a little later than planned, and drove down to a B&B on the outskirts of the sleepy market town of St.Remy de Provence.
+We reluctantly left the sunny square of Orange a little later than planned and drove down to a B&B on the outskirts of the sleepy market town of St.Remy de Provence.

 Early start and off to St.Remy de Provence market – a feast for the senses!